thiernoabdoul864/linux-repo/DNS.md

 ![Alt text](image-3.png)

-### 4. Restart the named daemon and configure all the machines so their dns server is the ip address of the confgured dns. and try to ping other other using their hostnames.
+### 4. Restart the named daemon and configure all the machines
+ Ensure the dns server is the ip address of the confgured dns. and try to ping other other using their hostnames.
 Also use nslookup to check the reverse lookup.